jricoiii/jricoiii/content/courses/stat159/week-agenda.md

 type: docs
 weight: 14
 ---

+## Week 7
+This week will be starting to build a conceptual foundation for statistical inference.
+The building blocks are probability and probability distribution functions.
+The primary goals of the week are;
+- to get familiar with how we can obtain a probability of an event from a distribution.
+- see how to approximate the binomial distribution with a normal distribution

+## Agenda
+- Interactive discussion of Lesson 5 - Distribution
+- Day 1 wil focus on Page 3 - Binomial Distribution
+- Day 2 will focus on Pages 4 and 5 - Normal Distribution

 ## Week 6
 This week you have the opportunity to conduct your own analysis of the ACS data.
 This is our first self-directed project.
 I will be providing support along with your classmates.